 "Any person" may give notice of opposition without specifying any particular interest.
 "Any person" is to be construed in line with Art.
 58 as meaning any natural person (private individual, self-employed persons, etc.), any legal person or any body assimilated to a legal person under the law governing it.
-"Any person" does not include the proprietor of the patent (see G 9/93, reversing G 1/84).
+"Any person" does not include the patent proprietor (see G 9/93, reversing G 1/84).

 Notice of opposition may also be filed jointly by more than one of the persons mentioned above.
 In order to safeguard the rights of the patent proprietor and in the interests of procedural efficiency, it has to be clear throughout the procedure who belongs to the group of common opponents.
 If a common opponent (including the common representative) intends to withdraw from the proceedings, the EPO must be notified accordingly by the common representative or by a new common representative determined under Rule 151(1) in order for the withdrawal to take effect (see also G 3/99).